 MMB (Mahyco Monsanto Biotech Limited), a joint venture between Mahyco and Monsanto Holdings Pvt.
 Ltd., had sub-licensed the Bollgard II and Bollgard Ӏ technologies to 28 Indian seed companies.
-Each one of these companies have introduced the Bollgard technology into its germplasm, and is reevaluating its strategy for operations in India.
+Each one of these companies has introduced the Bollgard technology into its germplasm and is reevaluating its strategy for operations in India.

 The Indian government, in an attempt to regulate the cotton seed market further, has capped royalties for the new GM seed varieties, questioning the likes of Monsanto’s increased dominance in the Indian seed market.

 The Indian government has barred Monsanto Co. and other providers of genetically modified (GM) seed technology from denying a license to any local company.
 The decision prohibits the technology provider from charging a royalty that exceeds 10% of the maximum sale price of the seeds, which is controlled by the government every year.
 The Indian government has also attempted to regulate an otherwise private contract between parties with new IPR policies promising to promote innovation and strictly enforce intellectual property rights of private companies.
 The new guidelines, officially called ‘Licensing and Formats for GM Technology Agreement Guidelines, 2016’ focus more on enforcing IPR and regulations in the market.

 The move is a welcome trend for the domestic seed companies, as it will help the market for indigenously developed seeds.
 It also relieves the farmers from the tyranny of paying higher royalties to companies.